 You can track how well your website performs by using analytics tools such as Google Analytics.
 The proverb “what gets measured, gets managed” is very much applicable to your website, and these analytics tools will measure a lot of parameters that will help you fine-tune your website for the best user experience.
 You might also want to use other tools to test some elements of your website such as the color scheme, or the typography).
 The more measuring you do and the more information you get, the better you can tune your website.

 A good website usually needs more than just a homepage.
 The idea of a website is not to use one page to dump all the info you’d like potential clients to have.
 You need to create a good experience, and each page needs to have a purpose or a different segment of information it provides.

 So a homepage is used to establish the identity of your company.
-To get people to know a bit more about it, you can use an “about us” page, where you can write the story behind your business and give it a more human touch.
+To get people to know a bit more about it, you can use an “about us” page.
+Where you can write the story behind your business and give it a more human touch.
 Websites often contain product pages, where you can use a separate page for each product or service you offer.
 And it’s also possible to have a blog on a website – it’s very good for the website’s search rankings.
-One of the most important roles of web design is to make these pages into a whole which users will have no trouble browsing.
+One of the most important roles of web design is to make these pages into a whole that users will have no trouble browsing.

 Social Media and Testing

 Your website and your social media profiles need to work together towards a single goal.
 A Business’ Facebook page, for example, can be used to drive traffic to your website.
 The website is then used to seal the deal and get people to buy your products.
 Hire you for your services, subscribe to a newsletter, or do whatever you want them to do.
 So you should think about social media and your websites as of two components of a system you use to benefit your business.